camlin-tan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types a command to view all available commands
+1. User types a command to view all available commands.
-2. HealthNote retrieves the list of commands supported
+2. HealthNote retrieves the list of commands supported.
-3. The list of commands is displayed to the user
+3. The list of commands is displayed to the user.
-4. User closes the list
+4. User closes the list.

     Use case ends.

 **Extensions**

 * 1a.
-The list of commands cannot be retrieved due to some error
+The list of commands cannot be retrieved due to some error.

     * 1a1.
 HealthNote shows an error message.

-      Use case ends
+      Use case ends.

 **Use case: UC04 - Edit a patient**

 **MSS**

-1. User requests to <u>list patients (UC05)</u>
+1. User requests to <u>list patients (UC05)</u>.
-2. HealthNote shows a list of patients
+2. HealthNote shows a list of patients.
 3. User requests to edit a patient using the edit command with required parameters.
 4. HealthNote edits the patient in the system.